Policies for business owners

 Collateral Assignment of Life Insurance

 The collateral assignment will provide coverage to the loan and ultimately provide for your loved ones.
-This is done by setting aside a portion of life insurance proceeds for what is owed on the bank loan.
-The remaining portion of the life insurance is to be provided to loved ones or family.
+This is done by setting aside a portion of insurance proceeds for what is owed on the bank loan.
+The remaining portion of the death benefit is to be provided to loved ones or family.

 What if you didn’t use a collateral assignment?